mlIpem/mlipem.github.io/07_chapExoskeletons.md

   </tr>
 </tbody>
 </table>

-When the exoskeleton feedback is effective,  the synchronization of both violins can be characterized in terms of *synchronization strength* and *synchronization delay* (see chapter \@ref(chapModelling)).
-The *strength* of synchronization can be defined as the length of the average phase vector.
-It provides information about how well both violinists are synchronizing.
-The *delay* of synchronization can be defined as the angle of that average phase vector.
-It provides information about the preferred time delay between both violinists.
-The *synchronization strength* and *synchronization delay* values can be extracted from bowing movements, using motion caption recording of the duet performances.
-Regression modelling (based on the R-package `brms`) will be used to check whether conditions are different.
+As the table suggests, `A` stands for auditory feedback, `AE` for auditory and exoskeleton feedback, `AV` for auditory and visual feedback, `AVE` for auditory, visual, and exoskeleton feedback.
+Note that in all conditions we have auditory feedback.
+Playing violin without auditory feedback would be rather weird and non-natural.

 In total, 20 violin dyads participated in the study.

 ## Data
 In what follows, we highlight (i) signal conditioning, (ii) feature extraction, and (iii) statistical modelling.

+Our analysis strategy is based on the timing of both violins, measured through bowing movements.
+The timing of both violins, or more particularly, the relative timine of both violins can be characterized in terms of their phase synchronization.
+As discussed in chapter \@ref(chapModelling)) we can then make a distinction between *synchronization strength* and *synchronization delay*.
+The *strength* of synchronization provides information about how well both violinists are synchronizing.
+The *delay* of synchronization provides information about the preferred time delay between both violinists.

+The relative timing can be extracted from bowing movements, using motion caption recording of the duet performances.
+Regression modelling (based on the R-package `brms`) can be used to check whether conditions are different.

+First we explain how the relevant timing information can be extracted from continuous movement signals.
+We first explain it verbally, then we show the code in R.

 ### Signal conditioning {-}

 Any raw input signal coming from a motion caption system needs to be processed and manipulated to prepare it for further statistical analysis, especially when dealing with phase, or relative time among musicians.

 The raw motion data of interest come from markers attached to the violin and to the violin bow.
-The data come from infra-red camera's who send infra-red light that is reflected by the small mirrors on the surface of the marker.
-Based on the reflected infra-red light, the motion caption system can determine the position of the marker in a system of coordinates X, Y and Z, at a rate of 120 samples per second.
+The data come from infra-red camera's whose emitted infra-red light is reflected by the small mirrors on the surface of the marker.
+Based on the reflected infra-red light, the motion caption system can determine the position of each marker in a system of coordinates X, Y and Z, at a rate of 120 samples per second.

-To determine synchronization among two violinists it is useful to prepare the data such that it gives use the most efficient measure of synchronization.
+To determine synchronization among two violinists it is useful to prepare the data such that it gives the most efficient measure of synchronization.

-First we focus on the marker that is closest to the frog of the bow.
-Let's call it the bow-marker.
-However, this marker alone is not enough.
-Any body movement, even moving without moving the bow, would move the bow-marker.
-Therefore, we need a relative movement based on the difference between the bow-marker and a marker on the violin, the violin-marker.
+Consider one violinist.
+We need to track the movement of the bow with respect to the violin.
+We attached one marker close to the frog of the bow, called the bow_marker.
+Additionally, we attached one marker on the violin in the direction where the bow moves, called the violin_marker.
+Clearly, recording the bow_marker alone is not sufficient because any movement of the body would translate to a movement of the bow_marker, even if the bow is not displaced relative to the violin.
+Therefore, we need to measure the relative movement based on the difference between the bow_marker and the violin_marker.
+Accordingly, when the body moves, the violin moves, and the bow can move relative to the violin.

-We can then apply the following signal conditioning steps:
+We can then apply the following:

 ### Filtering {-}

-As a first step, raw data are filtered because raw motion caption data of the X, Y and Z coordinates may contain small irregularities, or even missing data, due to measurement.
-Raw data should therefore be impeded and filtered (smoothed).
-Luckily our data don't contain missing values and so we just apply a filter, using the Nadaraya–Watson kernel regression estimate, with a bandwidth of .3.
+As a first step, raw data are smoothed (filtered) because raw motion caption data of the X, Y and Z coordinates may contain small irregularities, or even missing data, due to measurement.
+Luckily our data don't contain missing values and so we just apply a filter, using a Nadaraya–Watson kernel regression estimate, with a bandwidth of .3.
 This filter is applied to all raw signals coming from a recorded performance.
 Here we use 3 coordinates from a bow-marker and 3 coordinates from a violin-marker, for 2 violinists.
 Accordingly, filtering is done on the 12 signals coming from the duet performances.
 The goal is now to reduce these 12 signals to only 2 signals, one per violinist, so that we can compare them in terms of synchronization.

 <div class="figure" style="text-align: center">
 <img src="Figures/chapExoskeletons_Bow_Violin_markers.png" alt="Displacement signals at 120 sa/sec of the X, Y and Z dimension of bow-marker (left) and violin-marker (right) as provided by the mocap recording, with smoothed signal on top of each signal to avoid peaks" width="100%" />